 Planning of output documents: Standard parts & DoCs, CE & EE descriptions, verification test plan & report?

-Summary of voting 23091-2: m56377 – Gary looks into DoC
+Summary of voting for ISO/IEC 23091-2: m56377 – GJS was to prepare a candidate DoCR

-Liaison output to JPEG about progress in NN video coding – Gary/Elena, going out via SG 16.
+Liaison output to JPEG about progress in NN video coding – Gary Sullivan and Elena Alshina were planning to prepare text to be sent out via SG 16.

-White paper on VVC – in closing plenary it was concluded to delay to next meeting, work until then on preparing something.
-It is mentioned that various IEEE papers have been worked on, including a special issue in TCSVT.
+White paper on VVC – it was concluded that it is necessary to delay this to the next meeting, and encouraged to work until then on preparing something.
+It was mentioned that various IEEE papers have been worked on, including a special issue in TCSVT.
 These will be referenced in the white paper, anyway.
-Action item: Send link to email reflector.
-It is mentioned that the MCIF and HHI web pages also maintain lists of references.
+The JVET chairs were given the action item to send links about such information to the JVET email reflector.
+It was mentioned that the MC-IF and HHI web pages also maintain lists of references.

 Hybrid meeting in October?
-An informative poll gave 22% who would consider travelling to participate physically, 50% who would not, and 28% who are undecided.
+An informal poll gave 22% who would consider travelling to participate physically, 50% who would not, and 28% who were undecided.

 …